NgenNo9/project-1-DateIRL/README.md

 The site was deployed to a cloud-based platform.
 GitHub Pages provided the hosting of the deployment and can be viewed at [my project repo](https://ngenno9.github.io/project-1-DateIRL/).

+### **Maintenance**

+All files are stored locally within the repo so there is no need for maintenance as such.
+Justy to keep on top of the host to ensure it is fully operation and that teh website is being surfaced accordingly.